jdk20/rl/README.md

 # Reinforcement Learning

 Implementation of exercises and recreation of figures from *Reinforcement Learning: An Introduction* by Richard Sutton and Andrew Barto (http://www.incompleteideas.net/book/the-book-2nd.html).
 All page numbers refer to the absolute page.
+Implemented using python 3.6.7, numpy 1.15.4, and matplotlib 2.2.2.

 ### List of Exercises and Figures
 2. Multi-armed Bandits